Mykola-CI/forward-stock-plan/README.md

 WARNING!
 I confirm that all my .py files contain last empty line, which might not be rendered or observed on GitHub

+### Manual Testing
+I performed the following tests.
+All passed with expected result.

+- [x] Validation of week number.
+Type in strings, negative numbers, floats
+- [x] Validation of weekly sales input.
+Type in strings, negative numbers, floats
+- [x] Display tabular data.
+Checked for sales, stocks, deliveries, orders.
+The data conform with the google spreadsheet
+- [x] Display tabular data, time period.
+Data displayed from exactly the chosen week to the end of year
+- [x] Sales forecast after weekly sales input.
+Calculation results checked, update of the sales worksheet checked
+- [x] Forward stocks plan update after weekly sales input.
+Calculation results checked, update of the stocks worksheet checked
+- [x] Orders recommendation check.
+Orders calculated correctly, update of the orders worksheet checked
+- [x] Deliveries Plan update.
+Deliveries conform with orders, update of the deliveries worksheet checked
+- [x] Forward stock plan update after orders change.
+Calculation results checked, update of the stocks worksheet checked
+- [x] Big sales spikes check.
+No negative stocks confirmed.
+Leads to 0 stocks for a while until an updated order results in respective delivery.
+- [x] Beginning of a year check.
+No issues arise with calculating retrospective sales
+- [x] End of year check, sales forecasts.
+No issues arise related to out of boundary iteration.
+- [x] End of year check, orders.
+Orders continue to be planned even when deliveries are expected to arrive outside the period
+- [x] Glossary terminal print out check.
+Pages are turned by hitting enter, return to the main menu confirmed
+- [x] Navigating menus checked.
+Clear of terminal checked

+### Bugs